rlucente-se-jboss/elytron-examples/README.md

-Once the server is fully started, browse to https://localhost:9993 and verify that you're prompted for your user certificate and authenticated to the application server.
+Once the server is fully started, browse to https://localhost:9993 and verify that you're prompted for your user certificate and authenticated to the management web console.